renevantcheetah/renevantcheetah.github.io/_posts/Culture/2022-07-13-romanticism-and-consumerism.markdown

 permalink: /:categories/:title
 ---

 Romanticism tells us that in order to make the most of our human potential we must have as many different experiences as we can.
+That is